jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

-	// The calculation time for the weights in the network topology CRD WeightCalculationTime metav1.Time `json:"weightCalculationTime,omitempty" protobuf:"bytes,2,opt,name=weightCalculationTime"`
+	// The calculation time for the weights in the network topology CRD WeightCalculationTime metav1.Time `json:"weightCalculationTime,omitempty" protobuf:"bytes,2,opt,name=weightCalculationTime"` }

-	// The calculated weights in the topology.
-	// +optional
-	// Weights WeightList `json:"weightList,omitempty"`
-}

 // WeightList contains an array of WeightInfo objects.